technomancy/leiningen/doc/PROFILES.md

                   [lein-pprint "1.1.1"]]}}
 ```

-Profiles are merged by taking each key, e.g. `:user`, `:dev`, etc, and combining the value if it's
+Profiles are merged by taking each key in the project map or profile
-a collection and replacing it if it's not.
-Profiles specified earlier
+map, combining the value if it's a collection and replacing it if it's
-take precedence when replacing.
-The dev profile takes precedence over
+not.
+Profiles specified earlier take precedence when replacing.
+The
-user by default.
-Maps are merged recursively, sets are combined with
+dev profile takes precedence over user by default.
+Maps are merged
+recursively, sets are combined with `clojure.set/union`, and
-`clojure.set/union`, and lists/vectors are concatenated.
-You can add
-hints via metadata that a given value should take precedence
+lists/vectors are concatenated.
+You can add hints via metadata that a
-(`:replace`) or defer to values from a different profile (`:displace`)
+given value should take precedence (`:replace`) or defer to values
-if you want to override this logic:
+from a different profile (`:displace`) if you want to override this
+logic:

 ```clj
 {:profiles {:dev {:prep-tasks ^:replace ["clean" "compile"]